TransAsia pilots face test on dealing with engine failure

 A fuller preliminary report on the crash will be available in the next 30 days, with a final one expected in the next three to six months.

-(This story has been refiled to correct the spelling of TransAsia in the intro, and remove an extraneous word in the penultimate paragraph)
+(This version of the story corrects spelling of TransAsia in the intro and removes extraneous word in penultimate para)

 (Editing by Jeremy Laurence)